cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

       private

       ...

     end
  ```

 #### validate_azure_token

-The Azure token validation checks the signature and claims of the Azure token to ensure that the token was issued by Azure Active Directory.
+The Azure token validation checks the signature and claims of the Azure token to
+ensure that the token was issued by the Azure Active Directory defined in the authenticator policy.
 To do this we need to:
-1. Discover the Oauth 2.0 provider - in this case the Azure AD is the Oauth 2.0 provider.
+1. Discover the Oauth 2.0 provider - in this case the Azure AD is the Oauth 2.0
+provider.
 Its URl will be retrieved from the "provider-uri" variable defined in the authenticator policy
 1. Retrieve JWKs from the discovery endpoint - These keys are used for the token validation
 1. Decode and verify the token using the JWKs.